 As with any entity, a broker-dealer incurs costs related to running and operating its business.
 For example, these costs may include office space, utilities, personnel, and technology.
-It is common for a broker-dealer to share these expenses with another party, often a holding company or a third party with related owners.
-However, in these cases, it is vital that the broker-dealer establishes what is known as an expense sharing agreement.
+It is common for a broker-dealer to share these expenses with another party. (such as a holding company or a third party with related owners) However, in these cases, it is vital that the broker-dealer establishes what is known as an expense sharing agreement.
 The expense sharing agreement clearly defines which portion of each expense is allocated to the broker-dealer.

 In general, broker-dealers and their FINOPs should be aware of the basic principles and record keeping requirements with respect to expense sharing agreements.
-The firm must execute the expense sharing agreement, clearly document the rationale behind the allocation of expenses, review the agreement periodically, and update it as needed.
+The firm must execute the expense sharing agreement clearly document the rationale behind the allocation of expenses, and review the agreement periodically.
+The firm should also update the agreement, as needed.

 Examples of Shared Expenses

-While the below examples are common occurrences, it is imperative for a broker-dealer to examine all aspects of its business, identify any possible shared expenses with third parties, and allocate appropriately.
+While the below examples are common occurrences, it is imperative for a broker-dealer to examine all aspects of its business.
+The firm should identify any possible shared expenses with third parties and allocate them appropriately.

 Shared Office Space

 If the broker-dealer uses an office within a larger office space leased by the holding company or a related third party, the broker-dealer would be responsible for the portion of rent that covers the square footage of the office in which it conducts business.
 Additionally, the broker-dealer must consider the utilities and ANY and ALL other items of which they consume a portion.
 These expenses should also be allocated appropriately.

 It is also important to consider the personnel who contribute their time and talents to the broker-dealer.
 Some personnel may be full time employees of the broker-dealer, in which case 100% of their salary would be paid by the broker-dealer.